After Ryder: Photographs by Nicholas Whitman

 Were on exhibit at the New Bedford Whaling Museum in 2019.
 Exhibition Catalog

-A major exhibition of Ryder and artists he influenced will be on display at the Whaling Museum in 2020.
+A major exhibition of Ryder and artists he influenced was on display at the Whaling Museum in 2021.

 A Wild Note of Longing: Albert Pinkham Ryder and a Century of American Art